Finding and maintaining your dog’s ideal weight can significantly extend your pet’s life.

 - Too Heavy (Body Condition Score = 6-9)

 Your rating will be based upon comparing your dog’s appearance to this standardized diagram — and then palpating (feeling) his ribs and frame.

 The Bottom Line

 Determining an ideal weight goal can make a real difference in how long your dog lives.

 And once you determine that ideal weight goal, it becomes important to serve the right amount each time you feed your pet

 So be sure to estimate the right serving size for your dog.
 And be ready to change that amount whenever you switch to a different food.

 Sure, it’s a little extra work.
-However, if you love your dog as much as we love Bailey and Molly, maintaining your pet’s ideal weight can be a very rewarding goal.
+However, if you love your dog as much as we love Bailey, maintaining your pet’s ideal weight can be a very rewarding goal.